GluuFederation/flex/docs/supergluu/user-guide/index.md

 ### QR Code Enrollment

-To enroll a device, enter the credentials in your Gluu Server web app to generate a QR code, then click the `Scan QR Code` button on the Super Gluu app's Home screen:
+To enroll a device, enter the credentials in your Flex web app to generate a QR code, then click the `Scan QR Code` button on the Super Gluu app's Home screen:

 ![scanning screen](../../assets/supergluu/user-guide/qr_code.jpg)